navdeepsb/simaweb/README.md

 2. Used Github to track commits to this repo (also good for future maintenance)
 2. Minified assets for production deployment
 3. Professional favicon from [Favicon Generator](https://realfavicongenerator.net/ "Favicon Generator")
-3. Persistence with db, SQLite
+3. Persistence with db (Firebase?)
 4. Deployed on Google App Engine
 4. Used BEM notations for CSS class names